spachava753/kpkg/README.md

 - `kind`           Kubernetes IN Docker - local clusters for testing Kubernetes
 - `kops`           Kubernetes Operations (kops) - Production Grade K8s Installation, Upgrades, and Management
 - `krew`           📦 Find and install kubectl plugins
 - `kube-bench`     Checks whether Kubernetes is deployed according to security best practices as defined in the CIS Kubernetes Benchmark
 - `kubebuilder`    SDK for building Kubernetes APIs using CRDs
 - `kubectl`        kubectl is a cli to communicate k8s clusters
 - `kubectx`        Faster way to switch between clusters in kubectl
 - `kubens`         Faster way to switch between namespaces in kubectl
-- `kubeseal`       bootstrap Kubernetes with k3s over SSH < 1 min 🚀
+- `kubeseal`       A Kubernetes tool for one-way encrypted Secrets
 - `kustomize`      Customization of kubernetes YAML configurations
 - `linkerd2`       linkerd2 is a cli to install linkerd2 service mesh
-- `mc`             bootstrap Kubernetes with k3s over SSH < 1 min 🚀
+- `mc`             MinIO Client (mc) provides a modern alternative to UNIX commands like ls, cat, cp, mirror, diff, find etc
-- `minikube`       bootstrap Kubernetes with k3s over SSH < 1 min 🚀
+- `minikube`       Run Kubernetes locally
 - `opa`            An open source, general-purpose policy engine
 - `osm`            Open Service Mesh (OSM) is a lightweight, extensible, cloud native service mesh that allows users to
 - `uniformly` manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments